fathur-rs/nitter-harvest/README.md

 # how to use?
 1. Download Firefox browser and geckodriver then, installed it.
 You can find the tutorial right here: [Tutorial](https://www.youtube.com/watch?v=4NxqmX6F6po).
 2. Clone the repository.
-3. Create new .py or .ipynb on the same directory of the repo.
+3. Create new .py or .ipynb outside the directory of the cloned repo.
 Like below.
 #####
     Directory

-    ├── nitterharvest                  # Cloned repo, cd to nitter-harvest └── <your-code>.py/ipynb            # Your code
+    ├── nitter-harvest                  # Cloned repo, cd to nitter-harvest └── <your-code>.py/ipynb            # Your code
 # use case
 ### 1. Profile Scrapper